 CNM-Au8 in clinical trials for ALS

-CNM-Au8 has been selected for inclusion in the first platform trial (NCT04081714) in ALS, which is being launched by the Sean M. Healey & AMG Center for ALS at Massachusetts General Hospital in Boston.
-CNM-Au8 is among the therapeutic candidates being tested in parallel under a similar protocol, the hallmark of a platform trial.
-Here, up to 20 ALS patients will be enrolled and given oral CNM-Au8 daily for up to 24 weeks in the open-label study’s “first period.”
-Safety, pharmacokinetics, and pharmacodynamics (the effects of treatment on the body) will be evaluated.
+Clene Nanomedicine selected CNM-Au8 for inclusion in the first platform trial (NCT04081714) in ALS.
+The treatment is among the candidates that researchers are testing in parallel under a similar protocol, the hallmark of a platform trial.
+Here, up to 20 ALS patients will receive oral CNM-Au8 daily for up to 24 weeks in the open-label study’s “first period.”
+Researchers will evaluate the treatment’s safety, pharmacokinetics, and pharmacodynamics (the effects on the body).

-A Phase 2 clinical trial (NCT04098406), called RESCUE-ALS, is currently enrolling 42 ALS patients at two locations in Sydney, Australia.
-Patients will be randomly assigned to either CNM-Au8 or a matching oral placebo daily for 36 weeks.
-The study will assess the safety, efficacy, pharmacokinetics, and pharmacodynamics of the treatment.
-Its primary goal will be changes from baseline to week 36 in MUNIX (motor unit number index), a quantitative neurophysiological method that reflects the loss of motor neurons in ALS.
+A Phase 2 clinical trial (NCT04098406), called RESCUE-ALS, aims to enroll 42 ALS patients at two locations in Sydney, Australia.
+Investigators will randomly assign patients to either CNM-Au8 or a matching oral placebo daily for 36 weeks.
+The study is assessing the safety, efficacy, pharmacokinetics, and pharmacodynamics of the treatment.
+Its primary goal is to observe changes from baseline to week 36 in MUNIX (motor unit number index).
+This is a quantitative neurophysiological method that reflects the loss of motor neurons in ALS.

-A second Phase 2 trial (NCT03843710) is recruiting an estimated 24 ALS patients at UT Southwestern in Dallas, for an open-label pilot, sequential group study assessing the metabolic effects, safety, pharmacokinetics, and pharmacodynamics of CNM-Au8.
+A second Phase 2 trial (NCT03843710) soon will be recruiting an estimated 24 ALS patients at UT Southwestern in Dallas, Texas, for an open-label pilot, sequential group study assessing the metabolic effects, safety, pharmacokinetics, and pharmacodynamics of CNM-Au8.

 All patients will receive CNM-Au8, but both physicians and patients will be blinded as to the dose used.
-Patients will be divided into two groups; and treatment dose given to those in the second group will be based on the findings from the first group.
-One of four doses (7.5, 15, 30 or 60 mg in a liquid suspension) will be given daily for 12 weeks in first group; then selected dose or doses (up to two may be chosen) daily for 12 weeks in the second group.
+Investigators will divide patients into two groups.
+They will give a treatment dose to those in the second group based on the findings from the first group.
+Patients in the first group will receive one of four doses (7.5, 15, 30, or 60 mg in a liquid suspension) daily for 12 weeks.
+Those in the second group will receive the selected dose or doses daily for 12 weeks.

 The study’s primary goal (endpoint) is the ratio of two metabolic markers (NAD+ and NADH) using a technique called 31-phosphorous magnetic resonance spectroscopy (31P-MRS).
 These metabolic markers can indicate how much energy cells produce, and whether the energy balance has changed.
 Patients will go in for a 31P-MRS scan before the start of treatment (a four-week screening period), after 12 weeks of treatment, and four weeks after the end of treatment.